 Figure 1: General view of the mobile crushing system in question.
 [2]

-With the change in nominal and design production capacities, the variation in the mass flow rate and operating speed of the conveyors in the machines has a direct impact on the behavior of the material in the receiving and unloading chutes of the mine machines.
+Consequently, given the changes in nominal and design production capacities, variations in the mass flow rate and operating speed of the conveyors in the machines directly affect the behavior of the material in the feed and discharge chutes of the mining machines.

 Three-dimensional modeling